fishcus/KAP-manual/en/security/ldap.en.md

 ### Configure Administrator Groups and Default Roles

-Kyligence Enterprise allows mapping an LDAP group to the administrator role: In kylin.properties, set "kylin.security.acl.admin-role" to the LDAP group name (case sensitive).
-In this example, you would like to use the group "admin" to manage all Kyligence Enterprise administrators, then this property should be set as:
+Kyligence Enterprise allows mapping an LDAP group to the administrator role: In kylin.properties, set `kylin.security.acl.admin-role` to the LDAP group name (case sensitive).
+In this example, you would like to use the group `admin` to manage all Kyligence Enterprise administrators, then this property should be set as:

 ```
 kylin.security.acl.admin-role=admin